 Now that he’s retired from his full-time job as a software test manager at Lockheed Martin, Paul Atzmiller makes pencil drawings of all types of animals, especially dogs.
 It’s been a hobby for over 35 years.
 But in the last 23 years, that hobby turned into something more.

-“Way back in 1998-99, some of my co-workers saw my animal drawings in my module at work and asked if I would draw their dogs,” the Littleton, Colo., artist says.
+“Way back in late 1997, some of my co-workers saw my animal drawings in my module at work and asked if I would draw their dogs,” the Littleton, Colo., artist says.
 “After drawing about a dozen or so for free, I thought maybe I could make some money for local animal shelters by drawing dogs for donations.
 Thus, my ‘I Will Draw Your Dog’ fundraiser was born.”

 There is no obligation to send a specific amount, or even to make a donation at all.
 And Atzmiller makes no effort to ensure a donation was sent.
 It’s not about policing behavior; it is about inspiring good works and good feelings.

 From what he knows, donations from his art have supported at least nine shelters and rescue groups, including the MaxFund, Golden Retriever Freedom Rescue, Golden Retriever Rescue of the Rockies (GRRR), Have Paws Will Travel, Colorado Humane Society, Rottweiler Rescue, Friends of Retired Greyhounds, Denver Dumb Friends League and National Canine Cancer Foundation.

 Atzmiller hopes his fundraising concept will motivate other artistically inclined dog lovers to help their favorite dog group.

 You can contact Paul Atzmiller by email at firstname.lastname@example.org.